furedi/java/tip-trick/README.md

-# java tip-trick
+# tip-trick

-Programming trips and tricks, ideas, memos.
+Java programming trips and tricks, ideas, memos...

 1) interface: Declaring and using interface.